 How many devices can use Urban VPN extension at once?

 This depends on the plan.
 Free versions are typically limited to one device per browser session, while paid plans often allow more concurrent connections across multiple browsers and devices.
+Edgerouter x sfp vpn setup comprehensive guide to configure Edgerouter X SFP with IPsec and OpenVPN for home networks 2026

 Will Urban VPN extension slow down my internet?

 Some slowdown is common when using any VPN due to encryption and distance to the server.
 Proximity to the server and server load are big factors in speed — test a few servers to find the best balance.
-Edgerouter x l2tp vpn setup

 Can I use Urban VPN extension for streaming?